 Most savvy event planners are well acquainted with mobile event apps.
 These apps are optimized for smartphones, and they come with standard features that make events easier for people to navigate.
 They can be simple or complex, but the usual features include a conference agenda, speaker profiles, and maps.

-Now games are making their way into these event apps, bringing a new twist to what is useful.
+Now event gamification is making their way into these event apps, bringing a new twist to what is useful.
 Imagine having attendees excited to visit exhibitor booths often passed by or having them be truly engaged during educational sessions.

 Some consumer mobile apps like Foursquare and SCVNGR or event-specific apps like EventMobi include a gaming layer that sends attendees on treasure hunts to collect points for prizes, boosting the number of booths they would visit, for example.
 Or, the event app can award points for attendees when they answer short quizzes at the end of each session to show they understood the main concept.
 They then receive points for checking in at certain locations or correctly answering questions.
 Even more, the app can automatically award them custom virtual badges for completing specific challenges or receiving a certain number of points, which they can then recoup for prizes.